Overlord (2007 video game): Gameplay

-Story
+Synopsis

 Characters

 The player takes the role of the Overlord, the game's silent protagonist/anti-hero, whose motivations and personality are left for the player to determine.
 At the outset of the game, tiny gremlin-like minions pry open his coffin and revive him.
 In rapid succession, his minions shove him into armour, name him successor to the previous Overlord, and task him with slaying his predecessor's murderers, the Seven Heroes.
 In the intervening years, the Seven Heroes each fell prey to one of the Seven Deadly Sins.
 Despite recalling nothing of his past, the Overlord begins to rebuild the tower at the suggestion of his adviser Gnarl.
 As the new Overlord, the protagonist holds absolute sway over his minions.
 Complementing this power, he possesses some proficiency using axes, swords, and maces.
 Through his tower, the Overlord can channel magical energies capable of wanton destruction or defence.

 Although the titular Overlord is the protagonist, the game relies heavily on Gnarl, the oldest minion, to advise and guide the player.
 For the majority of the game, he remains by the Tower Heart relaying information and reminders since "there are evil deeds that need doing".
 He acts as narrator for the plot.
 Eventually, the Overlord's mistress comes to reside in the tower.
 She redecorates the rooms and upgrades the minions and the tower as well as shares opinions on certain actions.
 Rose is the first potential mistress rescued from bandits.
 Despite the Overlord's menace and actions, she is initially strong-willed, cheery and unafraid of the Overlord's minions.
 The other potential mistress is Rose's sister Velvet whose evil tendencies are less ambiguous than her sister's and dresses far more provocatively.
 She repeatedly ask for presents and lusts for the Overlord and shows a distinct lack of empathy or grief over her fiancé's murder at the hands of the Overlord.